+The Group will continue to take a risk assessment approach when investigating supply chains.
 The risk assessments were based on the following: (i) the nature of the sector, (ii) type of services, (iii) where the service or product originated from (geographical risk based on the Global Slavery Index), and (iv) potential presence of vulnerable people within the suppliers' operations and the complexity of the supplier's supply chain.